 The company are using a total of 26 pinch valves within this paint plant in total.
 The valves pump the powdered paint around the system to the delivery hopper.

-Pinch Valves Performance
+Valves for Powder Coating Performance

 The company have been using AKO Pinch Valves since 2014.
 They purchased the powder paint booth which already had the valves installed.
 One of the engineers we spoke to mentioned that the company has used different types of valves for many different applications and he said that in his experience they are ok, but he specified that their experience with the Pinch Valve is very good.